ILLINOIS GUN BUYER FAQ

 For those who have never purchased a firearm before, the process might be a little daunting, but it is not as bad as you think.
 Each state in the USA has its own gun laws and rules for making a firearms purchase.
 While some gun owners think Illinois has the toughest gun laws in the country, that is not true.
 We are not the worst; California, Maryland, and New Jersey make our state look good.

 You can apply for your FOID card at GAT Guns.
 We have two computers dedicated to FOID applications.
-There are no paper applications – it is all done on-line.
+There are no paper applications – it is all done online.
 We will assist you in doing the application and will take the necessary ID photo.
-Our fee is $25.00 which includes the FOID fee.
+We also can do the notarized form for applicants under 21.

 Card holders must show their card when purchasing firearms and ammunition and must have the card in their possession while transporting firearms and ammunition.
-For more information on the FOID card and other related firearms questions, visit the ISP’s website at http://www.isp.state.il.us/ and click on Firearm/FOID on the left side menu.
+For more information on the FOID card and other related firearms questions, visit the ISP’s website at https://www.ispfsb.com/.

 Once you have your FOID card, you may purchase a firearm.
 When you are approached by a sales associate in a gun store, you must show your card in order to handle any firearm.